ndducnha/conf/FEATURES.md

 **How it works:**
 1. First person joins automatically as host
-2. Additional participants request to join
+2. Additional participants automatically send join request
+3. Participants see "Waiting for host approval..." screen
-3. Host sees notification in the Participant Manager
+4. Host receives toast notification and sees requests in Participant Manager
-4. Host can approve or deny each request
+5. Host can approve (participant joins) or deny (participant is disconnected)

 ### Kick Member Functionality

 **Host can:**
 - View all active participants
-- Remove disruptive participants
+- Remove disruptive participants instantly
 - Maintain control of the meeting

 **How to use:**
 1. Click **👥 Manage** button (top-right, host only)
 2. View list of all participants
-3. Click **Kick** next to any participant to remove them
+3. Click **Kick** next to any participant
+4. Participant is immediately disconnected from the room

 ### Interface:
 - **Waiting Room Section**: Shows pending join requests